bnfour/md-mods/readme.md

 These buttons can be clicked, and will set your current character and elfin to these on the button.
 It will even scroll the selection screens for you.

-### Image overload
+### Image overload (advanced)
-If you don't like the provided default images on the buttons (my quick and dirty cropped screenshots of the selection screen; devs please let me know if this is an infrigiment before firing a complaint), they can be changed to anything you want, as long as it fits a square image.
+If you don't like the provided default images on the buttons or the way they are scaled on your screen resolution, they can be changed by providing an override spritesheet.

+Please note that the override is designed to not apply scaling to the images, and the sprites are placed to the buttons as is.

+#### Image preparation

+##### Sprite size
+First, select a size for individual sprites.
+It's best to use the size that matches the button size for your screen resolution.
+As a baseline, 〇×1080 resolution uses 40 px sprites.
+Scale this for your resolution.

+For example, a 2560×1440 screen size will work best with
+40 × 1440 / 1080 = **53** px
+sprite size.

+##### Spritesheet resolution
+The spritesheet must have 8 sprites (5 characters, 3 elfins) per row; so its width should be 8 times the width of a single sprite.
+The height must also be divisible by the sprite size, as the sprites are square.
+There should be enough rows to cover all existing characters and elfins; for now, an 8×8 grid will suffice.

+Continuing the example, the size of custom spritesheet for 2560×1440 should be:
+- width: 8 × 53 = 424 px
+- height: 8 × 53 = 424 px

+##### Sprites placement
+Use the reference image (`ScoreboardCharacters/etc/sprites.png`) to place the sprites on the spritesheet.
+The sprites with the numbers are placeholders for possible future updates, it's not mandatory to fill them in an override.

+#### Image override
-To override the default image, place a 960×960 PNG named `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
-Individual sprites are 120×120, see `ScoreboardCharacters/Resources/sprites.png` for a reference for spritesheet placement.
+To override the default image, place your custom spritesheet as `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
-The override will be silently ignored if anything differs from expected values.
+The override will be silently ignored if its dimensions differ from expected values.
 If you don't see your custom images in the game, please double-check the file name, location, and resolution.

 ## True rank
 Mod file: `TrueAbove1kRank.dll`